 Planning and Highways Regulation Committee - Development of in excess of 5,000 square metres of floorspace.

-Application referred to Heatons and Reddish Area Committee for comment and recommendation only.
+Application was referred to Heatons and Reddish Area Committee for comment and recommendation on Monday 20th June 2022.

 DESCRIPTION OF DEVELOPMENT

 Full planning permission is sought for the redevelopment of the former Vauxhall Industrial Estate site, to provide approximately 19,118.22 sq.m (205,787 sq.ft) of new employment floor space with Use Classes B2, B8 and E(g).
 The proposed development would be arranged in 6 blocks of units, providing a total of 28 no. employment units together with associated parking, infrastructure and landscaping.